-Don't forget, our Bonnet only comes with the PCB that lets you connect two displays.
-The two displays are not included and must be purchased separately!
+Our Bonnet only comes with the PCB that lets you connect two displays.
+The displays are not included and must be purchased separately!

 Some situations don't require the screens or Bonnet at all!
 See the "Using Just the Software" page if planning a single, non-interactive HDMI eye.